 Libreture's monthly fee ensures that keeping your books safe is my top priority.

 Libreture doesn't offer a discounted annual rate that only saves money for those that can afford to pay up front.
 The fee is fixed for everyone and covers the cost of development, infrastructure, unlimited storage for your books, as well as a small profit margin.
 I believe it's as low as I can go while keeping Libreture sustainable (which means keeping me in tea and biscuits).

-A monthly subscription ensures that costs are covered as soon as they happen, such as when a load of books are uploaded.
-It also gives you the flexibility to cancel whenever you want and only pay for the remainder of the month.
+A monthly subscription ensures that costs are covered as soon as they happen, such as when a member uploads their book collection.
+It also gives members the flexibility to cancel whenever you want and only pay for the remainder of the month.

 The fee also exists to ensure that you, the customer, are always the most important part of Libreture.
-No advertising, no selling data and no sellouts.
-It's just you the customer, me at Libreture, and loads and loads of great books.
+No advertising, no selling data, and no sellouts.
+It's just you, Libreture, and loads and loads of great books.

 Data privacy is extremely important to me.

 What you read says a lot about you.
 That's why Libreture user's book collections, or libraries, are private by default.
-Users must make their library public before anyone else can see them.
+Members must actively choose make their library public before anyone else can see them.

-Even if they make their entire library public, users can still lock individual books so they never appear publicly, regardless of their library-wide setting.
+Even if they make their entire library public, members can still lock individual books so they never appear publicly, regardless of their library-wide setting.

-New users don't even need to provide their real name when joining Libreture.
+Members don't even need to provide their real name when joining Libreture.
 An avatar is optional and is stored on Libreture.
-Details are stored in an encrypted format.
+Details are stored in the UK.